-It’s hard to discuss life insurance with people.
+It is hard to discuss life insurance with people.
 No one wants to think about, much less talk about, life after death.
-But it’s important to be proactive and put the future ahead of your emotions.
-It may also seem great that your employer is offering life insurance through a group plan, but what happens when you no longer work there?
-You won’t have those benefits and your dependents may be left behind with a financial burden.
-Employer-provided life insurance has it’s perks, but individual plans can be more beneficial.
+But, it is critical to be proactive and put the future ahead of your emotions.
+It may also seem beneficial that your employer offers life insurance through a group plan, but what happens when you no longer work there?
+You will not have those benefits, and your dependents might be left behind with a financial burden.
+Employer-provided life insurance has perks, but individual plans can be more beneficial.

-A new survey from LIMRA states that 108 million Americans have life insurance through their employer while 102 million Americans have an individual plan.
-That is the first-time group coverage has been more popular than individual plans.
-This could largely be due to the fact that most people are uneducated about individual plans and what they can offer.
-Employer-provided life insurance isn’t necessarily enough.
+A new survey from LIMRA states that 108 million Americans have life insurance through their employer, while 102 million Americans have an individual plan.
+That is the first time group coverage has been more popular than individual plans.
+This scenario could exist because most people are uneducated about individual plans and what they can offer.
+Employer-provided life insurance is not necessarily enough.

-If you’re young and just graduated from college with no dependents, life insurance is still an option for you.
+If you are young and just graduated from college with no dependents, life insurance is still an option for you.
 What happens if you pass unexpectedly?
-Your loans become your family’s, adding to their stress.
-Life insurance policies are generally much cheaper when you’re younger, so all more of a reason to try to grab a policy.
+Your loans become your family’s responsibility, adding to their stress.
+Generally, life insurance policies are much cheaper when you are younger, so all the more reason to try to grab a policy.

 Perks of Individual Plans:

-• Change jobs as many times as you’d like and still have coverage.
+- Change jobs as many times as you would like and still have coverage.
+If you change jobs often, this perk makes sense.

-These are just a few things that an individual plan can provide to you.
-Some can act as investment opportunities and others can act as a way for you to accrue money for retirement.
-But as with any product out there, it’s important to list the cons of individual life insurance so you can decide on what’s best for you.
+These are just a few things an individual plan can provide to you.
+Some can act as investment opportunities, and others can act as a way for you to accrue money for retirement.
+But, it is vital to list the cons of individual life insurance to decide what is best for you.

 Cons of Individual Plans:

-The most important take-away from this article is that life insurance is necessary for everyone.
-It’s not just about investment opportunities or whether you believe it’s a necessary expenditure or not.
-It’s about ensuring the safety and comfortable living of the people who are closest to you.
+The most important takeaway from this article is that life insurance is necessary for everyone.
+It’s not just about investment opportunities or whether you believe it is a necessary expenditure or not.
+It’s about ensuring the safety and comfortable living of the people closest to you.

 Life Insurance Questions?

-We hope that this information on employer provide life insurance useful to you.
+We hope that this information on employer-provided life insurance is useful to you.

 If you’d like to learn how we can help you plan your retirement, call Empower Brokerage at (888) 539-1633 to speak to one of our Life and Annuity experts or leave a comment down below.